openharmony/docs/en/application-dev/reference/apis/js-apis-resource-manager.md

 getStringArrayValue(resource: Resource): Promise&lt;Array&lt;string&gt;&gt;

-Obtains the string array corresponding to the specified resource object.
+Obtains a string array based on the specified resource object.
 This API uses a promise to return the result.
 This API is used for cross-package access in a multi-project application.
 It works by creating the context of the corresponding module to obtain required resources.

 **System capability**: SystemCapability.Global.ResourceManager